Concepción Bona: Birth and childhood

+Heroine for Dominican independence

 Bona grew up in a family fully committed to the patriotic cause that followed the ideas of Juan Pablo Duarte.
 Young and brave, with her family she unconditionally adopted the Trinitarian ideas.
 Thus it was that together with her cousin, María de Jesús Pina, Isabel Sosa and María Trinidad Sánchez, using fine fabrics she made the tricolor flag that was hoisted by the independence supporters in Puerta del Conde on February 27, 1844.
 This marked the birth of the independent Dominican Republic.
-According to Dominican historians, it was Bona herself who brought the flag to General Matías Ramón Mella, founder of the country and the husband of her cousin Josefa Brea Hernández.
+According to Dominican historians, it was Bona herself who brought the flag to Francisco del Rosario Sánchez, who would fly the flag above the altar following the capture of the Ozama Fortress.
 Concepción Bona was aged 19 at the time and her cousin was 16.

+Personal life and death

 Bona married Marcos Gómez y Carvajal, who was from Baní, on June 2, 1851.
 The couple had six children: Marcos Antonio, Manuel de Jesús, Eloísa, Rafael María, José María, and another José María.
 Concepción Bona died on July 2, 1901, in Santo Domingo.
+She was 76 years old.
 Her remains are preserved in the National Pantheon.

 A metro station in Santo Domingo is named after her.